Quick and Easy Baked Salmon

-I’m not exaggerating when I say that I make this recipe at least once a week.
+I’m not exaggerating when I say that I make this quick and easy baked salmon at least once a week.
 It’s an integral part of my meal prep and my family always loves eating salmon.

 If I’m being honest about my favorite way to eat this popular fish, it’s hands down a pan seared Crispy Skin Salmon just like at the restaurant, where the skin is like a crunchy potato chip on top of the fish.
 However, that’s a more involved process that involves de-scaling the fish and perfecting the sear, and it’s only meant to be eaten right away.

-This Baked Salmon Recipe is simple as heck to prepare, and you can enjoy the fish as is, with flavorings like dill, Dijon mustard, or lemon, or in other recipes altogether.
+This baked salmon is incredibly simple prepare, and you can enjoy the fish as is, with additional seasonings and flavors, or in other recipes altogether.
 I personally LOVE rubbing it with a little bit of homemade Cajun Seasoning (moistened with a touch of olive oil so the spices don’t burn).
 Leftovers also keep beautifully.

-What’s nice too is you can make as little or as much as you want.
-When I’m serving a lot of people, I’ll cook a whole side of salmon, and the cook time is more or less the same.
+You can also make as little or as much as you want.
+When I’m serving a lot of people, I’ll cook a whole side of salmon, and the cook time is more or less the same as when I cook just a few filets.

-Try to get a center cut piece – Ask the fishmonger to cut you a center cut portion, if possible, that is even in thickness.
+Try to get a center cut piece – If possible, ask the fishmonger to cut you a center-cut portion with an even thickness.
 This will help the fish cook more evenly, instead of having some overcooked or undercooked parts.

-Aim for medium – Salmon is fully cooked at 140F, but can generally be eaten safely at 125F.
+Aim for medium – Salmon is fully cooked at 140°F, but can generally be eaten safely at 125°F (medium).
 This gives you a more moist interior and delicious eating experience.

-Because I cook this fish so often, I’ve experimented with many different temperatures and cooking times.
-I find that oven baked salmon cooks best at higher temperatures for less time, and gives you moist pieces that flake gently.
-You can see the moisture shimmering on these salmon flakes right here:
+Cook for less time at a higher temp – Because I bake salmon so often, I’ve experimented with many different oven temperatures and cooking times.
+I find that oven-baked salmon cooks best at higher temperatures for a shorter time — I think 425°F is the best temperature.
+This gives you moist pieces that flake gently.

 My favorite budget option is Whole Foods Farmed Atlantic Salmon, which has great flavor and moisture.
 Sockeye salmon and Coho salmon species tend to be more dry, so be extra careful with overcooking.
 Avoid Chum salmon, which has an inferior flavor to other species.

-Because I make this recipe so much I bought these tweezers (affiliate), which is the best way to remove the bones.
+Because I make this baked salmon recipe so often, I have a pair of fish bone tweezers (affiliate), which is the easiest way to remove the bones.
 I’ve also been able to pull the bones out with tongs in a pinch, but it’s a little tedious and harder to grip.

-To remove the bones, you can feel along the flesh to see where they are poking out, then grab them with the tweezers.
+To remove the bones, you can feel along the flesh to see where they are poking out, then grab them with the tweezers and work them out of the fish.

-Next, season the fish with kosher salt and freshly cracked black pepper:
+Next, season the fish generously with kosher salt and freshly cracked black pepper:

 How Long to Bake Salmon

-If you’re using a wild variety, you’ll want to watch the fish more closely, as there’s less fat there and it’s easier for it to dry out.
+If you’re using a wild-caught variety, you’ll want to watch the fish very closely, as there’s less fat there and it’s easier for it to overcook and dry out.

 If you’d like to add a sauce, I recommend Basil Pesto, Romesco, or Cilantro Jalapeño Sauce.
 A simple lemon butter (equal parts by weight of both) is also a delicious sauce that’s easy to make quickly.